lemocla/neon-hangman/README.md

 - ## **Testing accessibility - [Wave](https://wave.webaim.org/) report**

-  There 4 warnings are related to the audio tages but having looked at the documentation, the developer is not quite sure how to meet the criteria sucessfully.
+  The 4 warnings are related to the audio tages but having looked at the documentation, the developer is not quite sure how to meet the criteria successfully.

   ![wave accessibility report](documentation/testing/wave_report.png)